auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 ---
 # Why you Should Always Use Access Tokens to Secure an API

 There's a lot of confusion between <dfn data-key="openid">**OpenID Connect**</dfn> and **OAuth 2.0**, especially when it comes to determining which option is the best for a particular use case.
-As such, many developers publish insecure applications that compromise their users' data.
+As such, many developers publish insecure applications that could potentially compromise the data of their users.

 To help you make an informed decision and be aware of any risks, this article includes: